 Virginia Credit Union offers financial education to Senate pages

 (Richmond, VA, January 13, 2014) – Virginia Credit Union offered a financial education session to young people who serve as pages and messengers for the Senate of Virginia on Monday, January 13.
-Cherry Hedges, Virginia Credit Union’s financial education director, led students through an hour-long presentation that included hands-on budgeting activities.
+Cherry Dale, Virginia Credit Union’s financial education director, led students through an hour-long presentation that included hands-on budgeting activities.

 Each of the students developed a realistic budget based on the average income for a variety of occupations.
 Randomly assigned careers as short-order cooks, child care workers, legal secretaries, mail carriers, physicians, etc., the students were challenged to construct a monthly budget based on the expected salary.
 The students considered the impact of their career choices on future earning potential.